Air Force vs. Florida Atlantic NCAA Football Odds, Plays and Insights | September 25, 2021

 Air Force Stats and Trends

-- So far this year Air Force has one win against the spread.
+- Air Force has one win against the spread in three games this season.

 - The Falcons have been favored by 4.5 points or more two times this season and covered the spread in one of them.

-- Air Force is 1-1 against the spread and 2-1 overall this season when the team scores more than 18.3 points.
+- Air Force is 1-1 against the spread and 2-1 overall this season when the team records more than 18.3 points.

-- In games that Air Force churns out over 349.0 yards, the team is 0-1 against the spread and 1-1 overall.
+- In games that Air Force amasses over 349.0 yards, the team is 0-1 against the spread and 1-1 overall.

 - The Falcons have two giveaways this season, while the Owls have six takeaways .